Patagonia, Argentina

 February 19th - 25th [2025] El Bolson

-I had never been this far south so it made sense to proceed along a well traveled route via the Internationally famous Highway 40.
-My first leg of travel terminated in the picturesque San Martin de los Andes along the western borders of Argentina at the terminal point of Lake Lacar along its eastern shore.
-This is a quaint mountain village reminiscent of what you'd find in the ski towns of Colorado's mountains.
-In fact, like much of Argentina Patagonia, its chalet style architecture reflects the heavy immigration of Northern Europe during the early years of the 20th century.
-San Martin is conveniently walkable and easily accessible to miles of hiking trails that meander in and out of forests featuring intermittent vistas of the lake and surrounding terrain.
-And for those who require a 90 day visa renewal to maintain legal status in Argentina, San Martin offers a bus connection to the equally fascinating village of Pucon, Chile where you will find the intimidating beauty of an active volcano within its shadow.
-Highly recommended, with or without visa issues.
+I had never travaled this far south so it made sense to proceed along a well established route via the Internationally famous Highway 40.
+My first leg terminated in the picturesque San Martin de los Andes along the western borders of Argentina at the terminal point of Lake Lacar.
+A quaint mountain village, San Martin is reminiscent of what you'd find in the ski towns of Colorado.
+In fact, much of the chalet style architecture of Patagonia reflects the heavy immigration from Northern Europe during the early years of the 20th century.